Q: What is the West Harris County Regional Water Authority?

 Q: How will I know when my neighborhood/MUD will be converted to surface water?

-In late 2018 or early 2019, the West Authority plans to start construction on some additional distribution pipelines needed to deliver more water to neighborhoods by 2025.
+In early 2019, the West Authority plans to start construction on some additional distribution pipelines needed to deliver more water to neighborhoods by 2025.
 While some neighborhood streets and people’s yards will be unavoidably affected during construction, the West Authority will try to lay the pipelines in other areas as often as possible.

 In advance of construction, the West Authority contacts homeowner associations, local businesses and other interested parties to answer questions and provide information about waterlines that will be installed near neighborhoods.

-The West Authority also mails/emails brochures that contain contact information for project managers on each pipeline project.
-Residents can also check the West Authority’s construction page – http://www.whcrwa.com/construction/ – for updated information and photos of the projects in progress.
+The West Authority mails/emails brochures that contain contact information for project managers on each pipeline project.
+Residents can check the West Authority’s construction page – http://www.whcrwa.com/construction/ – for updated information and photos of the projects in progress.